vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Confirm-CAInvCenterServer.md

 ## Synopsis

-Verifies the root certificate thumbprint matches with one of the CA thumbprints from vCenter Server instance.
+Verifies the root certificate thumbprint matches with one of the CA thumbprints from vCenter instance.

 ## Syntax